 The beginner’s guide to Belgium’s best sights!
 Includes travel tips and top 5 sights for visiting Antwerp, Ghent, and Bruges.
 Includes chocolate, beer, and castles!
-Read more for the best tourist sites to visit in Antwerp, Ghent, and Bruges as well as travel advice for visiting Belgium in a 4 day itinerary.
+Read more for the best tourist sites to visit in Antwerp, Ghent, and Bruges as well as travel advice for visiting Belgium in a quick 4-day itinerary.

 When is the best time of year to visit Belgium?

 Avoid May-August if possible as this is peak season in Europe and you will pay more.
 It’s not to say that you shouldn’t visit, but it’s nice visiting in the low season if you don’t enjoy crowds.
 The Christmas markets can be busy during December in Brugge and many other cities.